 incidence and mortality

-The crude annual incidence of prostate cancer in the European Union is 78.9/100 000 men.
+The crude annual incidence of prostate cancer in the European Union (EU) is 78.9/100 000 men.
 It is the most common cancer in men.
-The mortality in the EU is 30.6/100 000 men/year [II, C].
-Though the incidence and survival rates vary widely between different EU States, mortality rates are similar [II, C].
+The mortality in the EU is 30.6/100 000 men/year.
+Though the incidence and survival rates vary widely between different EU States, mortality rates are similar.

-Serum PSA should be measured and digital rectal examination (DRE) performed in appropriately counselled patients in whom there is clinical suspicion of prostate cancer or in those who wish to be screened.
+Serum PSA should be measured and digital rectal examination (DRE) performed in appropriately counselled patients in whom there is clinical suspicion of prostate cancer.

-The decision whether or not to have a prostate biopsy should be made in the light of PSA parameters such as free PSA, PSA velocity and PSA density, DRE findings, prostate size, ethnicity, age, comorbidities, patient values and history of previous biopsy [II, B].
-Prostate biopsy should be performed under antibiotic cover with transrectal ultrasound (TRUS) guidance, and a minimum of eight cores obtained [III, A].
-The extent of involvement of each core and the commonest and the worst Gleason grades should be reported [IV].
+The decision whether or not to have a prostate biopsy should be made in the light of PSA level, DRE findings, prostate size, ethnicity, age, comorbidities, patient values and history of previous biopsy.
+Prostate biopsy should be performed under transrectal ultrasound guidance and a minimum of eight cores obtained.
+The extent of involvement of each core and the Gleason score should be reported.

 staging and risk assessment

 General health and comorbidities should be assessed.
 Clinical T stage should be evaluated by DRE.
 Men with a diagnosis of apparently localized prostate cancer should be categorized as low, intermediate or high risk, where low risk equals all of T1/2a, Gleason <7 and PSA <10, and high risk equals any of T3/4, Gleason >7 and PSA >20.